 Why laser protection isn't an industry standard

-Thankfully, of the over 55.000 reported laser illuminations that have occurred worldwide from 2004 to mid-2017, none of them have been linked to an accident.
+Thankfully, of the over 55,000 reported laser illuminations that have occurred worldwide from 2004 to mid-2017, none have been linked to an accident.

 However, aviation safety experts fear that if a laser attack were to strike at a critical time – such as during an emergency or a critical part of the flight – the glare effect experienced by the pilots could cause serious issues.

 Military and police aircraft and helicopters are, perhaps, at even greater risk than commercial aircraft, with several cases of people using lasers as a direct weapon against the pilots.
 One recent example of these direct attacks took place during the G20 summit on the 6th of July 2017 in Hamburg, Germany.
 Two pilots of a police helicopter were forced to stop their work, as a result of being blinded by lasers shone at them from the ground.